 (A) the claim is a claim owed to a governmental unit that arises as a result of the sale, transfer, exchange, or other disposition of any farm asset used in the debtor’s farming operation, in which case the claim shall be treated as an unsecured claim that is not entitled to priority under section 507, but the debt shall be treated in such manner only if the debtor receives a discharge; or . . . .

 In 2012, the United States Supreme Court cleared up conflicting decisions around the country and determined that in order for the favorable tax treatment to apply, the sales of the farm assets must occur before the bankruptcy is filed, rather than while the bankruptcy is pending.
 See, Hall v.
 United States, 566 U.S. 506, 132 S. Ct.
 1882, 182 L.Ed.2d 840 (2012).
 So, once the assets are sold, a farmer would need to file a Chapter 12 bankruptcy soon thereafter so they would still meet the definition of a “family farmer.”
 If they wait too long after a sale, they may not meet that definition and would lose their eligibility for relief under Chapter 12, and with it, their ability to take advantage of this important tax relief.

 As the price of farm commodities continues to tumble, farmland is also decreasing in value, causing some farmers to be in default on loan covenants.
 This can, in turn, lead to bank pressures and sometimes foreclosures.
 As the farm foreclosures ramp up, farmers are well-advised to seek the guidance of experienced bankruptcy counsel to consider whether Chapter 12 relief is available to help them.

-Our bankruptcy team at Hinkle is well versed in helping farmers through Chapter 12.
+Our bankruptcy team at Hinkle Law Firm is well versed in helping farmers through Chapter 12 bankruptcy as well as assessing all options available based on individual situations.
 Contact us at 316-267-2000 to discuss your options.